Electricity Laws and Incentives in Federal

 Vehicles Purchased Before August 17, 2022

 Qualifying EVs purchased before August 17, 2022, are eligible for a tax credit that is available for the purchase of a new qualified EV that draws propulsion from a battery that has at least five kilowatt-hours (kWh) of capacity, uses an external source of energy to charge the battery, has a gross vehicle weight rating of up to 14,000 pounds, and meets specified emission standards.
 The minimum credit amount is $2,500, and the credit may be up to $7,500 based on each vehicle’s traction battery capacity.
 The credit will begin to be phased out for each manufacturer in the second quarter following the calendar quarter in which a minimum of 200,000 qualified PEVs have been sold by that manufacturer for use in the United States.
 This tax credit is also available for future EV owners with a written binding contract to purchase a new qualifying electric vehicle before August 16, 2022, but do not take possession of the vehicle until on or after August 16, 2022.
-For more information, including qualifying vehicles and sales by manufacturer, see the Internal Revenue Service (IRS) Qualified Plug-in Electric Drive Motor Vehicle Credit website.
+For more information, including qualifying vehicles and sales by manufacturer, see the IRS Clean Vehicle Credit website.

 (Reference Public Law 117-169 and 26 U.S. Code 30D)